Feeling apprehensive..? Whatever you’re expecting, it sure as shit ain’t this!

 Our company has no bosses, managers, or shareholders, and is owned and controlled entirely by its workforce on the basis of “one member one vote”.
 In other words, the people working in Krakatoa collectively run the business.
 Members can be full-time, part-time, casual workers, or even full-on volunteers.
 We have each undertaken to provide at least 40 hours of unpaid labour per annum towards improving the bar, in exchange for equality of power.
 Outside of that we get paid just like everyone else.
 Each member also serves as a director.

 Ideally we’d like for everyone who works here to become a member, but it’s still early days.
 Right now, the full members are Flash, Gillian, Jamie, and Jimsin.
-Probationary members are Ally, Fudge, Hen.
-A further four employees and three volunteers are actively undergoing training, and uptake is increasing over time.
+Probationary members are Ally, Bertie, Fudge, Hen, Julie, Ricky, and Taz.
+A further three employees are actively undergoing training, and uptake is increasing over time.
 Nobody is forced into this, it’s up to the individual whether they choose to pursue membership or not, and that decision does not impact on their existing employment.

 Flash has provisioned the building for use by us on an evergreen basis, under a special lease whereby everything we contribute goes to the upkeep of the building, and we only make those payments when we can afford to do so.
 In the event of his death this will continue in trust.
 Nobody profits from the arrangement.